evhub/iternash/README.md

 For information on how to use `itergame`, see:

-- [`agent.md`](https://github.com/evhub/iternash/blob/master/docs/iternash/agent.md) for documentation on the various different ways of defining agents,
+- [`agent.md`](https://github.com/evhub/iternash/blob/master/docs/itergame/agent.md) for documentation on the various different ways of defining agents,
-- [`game.md`](https://github.com/evhub/iternash/blob/master/docs/iternash/game.md) for documentation on creating and simulating a game, and
+- [`game.md`](https://github.com/evhub/iternash/blob/master/docs/itergame/game.md) for documentation on creating and simulating a game, and
-- [`absent_minded_driver.coco`](https://github.com/evhub/iternash/blob/master/iternash-source/examples/absent_minded_driver.coco) for an example of `itergame` in action.
+- [`absent_minded_driver.coco`](https://github.com/evhub/iternash/blob/master/itergame-source/examples/absent_minded_driver.coco) or [`self_prisoner_dilemma.coco`](https://github.com/evhub/iternash/blob/master/itergame-source/examples/self_prisoner_dilemma.coco) for examples of `itergame` in action.